VET APPROVED

 Why Is My Dog Losing Hair Around His Eyes?

-Most of the problems might be based on minor conditions such as allergies or fleas, but they might also stem from an infection or an issue with the eye itself.
-If you’re unable to pinpoint the problem or it appears to be originating from a serious health condition, take your dog to your vet as soon as possible.
+Most of the problems might be based on conditions such as allergies or fleas, but they might also stem from a skin infection or an issue with the eye itself.
+No matter what you suspect the issue may be, take your dog to your vet as soon as possible.

-These are the reasons why your dog might be losing hair from around his eyes and how you should handle it:
+These are some of the possible reasons why your dog might be losing hair from around their eyes and how you should handle it:

 1. Allergies